Having a trainee surgeon in operations is safe: study

 "This shows that resident participation is safe," said Ravi Kiran, the lead researcher on the new study and a colorectal surgeon at the Cleveland Clinic in Ohio.

-Residents are medical school graduates receiving training in a specialty.
+Residents are medical school graduates receiving training in a speciality.
 Some studies have raised the possibility that having a resident on board increases patients' risk of complications.

 The study did find that the odds of minor complications, mainly skin infection at the surgery site, were slightly higher when residents took part, though Kiran said the differences were very small and not likely to be clinically significant.